 Guardianship of Minors

-The guardian of a minor looks after the direct physical well-being of the minor and the assets of the minor's estate.
-A guardian is also necessary to:
+A guardian looks after the direct physical well-being of the minor and any assets in the minor's estate.
+A guardian must also:

 - Provide a legal residence in order for the ward to attend a public school;